Ziga12341/labyrinth/README.md

 You will find final result in Final_result.txt.

 Task was part (final task) of MojeDeloHekaton - CTF
-Picture of the labyrinth is added in repo.
-Page was refreshed every 45 seconds and new picture with new labyrinth appeared.
+Picture of the maze is added in repo.
+Page was refreshed every 45 seconds and new picture with new maze appeared.
-To use this code you need to copy labyrinth from webpage (added *.html) to path.txt (in repo), install python 3.x, run main.py and you will get result in Final_result.txt.
+To use this code you need to copy maze from webpage (added *.html) to path.txt (in repo), install python 3.x, run main.py and you will get result in Final_result.txt.

 ****
 **ABOUTH LAYBRINTH**

-Labyrinth size = 80 × 40  = 3200 points.
+Maze size = 80 × 40  = 3200 points.
 Crossroad is where path split on two branches - three ways to go from crossroad.
-There is no crossroads with 4 possible ways or ways that lead in circles (only one valid path from ☺ to ♥) Referenced labyrinth has 82 crossroads, 16 of those are valid (path goes through them)
+There is no crossroads with 4 possible ways or ways that lead in circles (only one valid path from ☺ to ♥) Referenced maze has 82 crossroads, 16 of those are valid (path goes through them)
-For 100 that labyrinths it takes 22 seconds to write down whole path (see algo_speed_test.py in repo).
+For 100 that mazes it takes 22 seconds to write down whole path (see algo_speed_test.py in repo).

 **HOW IT WORKS**